François KEPES, PhD

 Brief ResumeFrançois Kepes is a cell biologist.
 He is currently studying and engineering genome architecture.
 For this purpose he uses various approaches including molecular, systems and synthetic biology.

-François Kepes is a co-founder of the company Synovance which commercialises solutions in synthetic genomics and bio-production.
-He is a fellow of the National Academy of Technologies of France.
+François Kepes is a member of the National Academy of Technologies of France, and a corresponding member of the French Academy of Agriculture.
+He is a co-founder of the company Synovance which commercialises solutions in synthetic genomics and bio-production.

 He was a research director at CNRS (1995-2017), an associate professor of biology at École Polytechnique (1992-2004), and recently an invited professor at the Centre for Synthetic Biology and Innovation (CSynBI), at Imperial College London in England.
 He was the Founding director (2002-2017) of the Epigenomics Project (Genopole), an institute of complex studies.
 He was the Founding director (2008-10 & 2015-16) of the institute of Systems and Synthetic Biology, at Genopole (iSSB – CNRS, UEVE).
 He led the « Modelling and Engineering Genome Architecture » team at iSSB (1999-2017).
 He founded the mSSB Master2 curriculum in France, and co-founded the European ITEMS master program at the Polytehnica of Bucuresti in Romania.

-François Kepes is the author of over 130 scientific publications and the editor or author of 22 books and of 14 book chapters.
-He was awarded the « scientific excellence » prize from 2014 to 2017.
-He has organized or chaired 2-7 international scientific events per year from 2004 to 2017, including over 40 in Synthetic Biology since 2005.
-He serves as the editor of four international journals including « Synthetic Biology », and as an expert advisor for European, North- and South-American and Middle-East funding agencies.
+François Kepes is the author of over 130 scientific publications and the editor or author of 23 books and of 14 book chapters.
+He was awarded the « scientific excellence » French prize from 2014 to 2017.
+He has organised or chaired 2-7 international scientific events per year from 2004 to 2017, including over 40 in Synthetic Biology.
+He sits on the Scientific Board of the Norwich/Univ.Cambridge OpenPlant Synthetic Biology Research Centre (UK).
+He serves as the editor of four international journals including OUP « Synthetic Biology », and as an expert advisor for European, North- and South-American and Middle-East funding agencies.
 He acted as the team leader of the first French iGEM team, that was finalist, won a gold medal, and was awarded the first prize of foundational research at MIT in 2007.

 Recent Research in a NutshellIn 2002 we pioneered the complex systems description and analysis of networks of transcriptional interactions, which involved some new mathematical developments.
 In 2003 we uncovered regularities in the positions of co-regulated genes along bacterial and yeast chromosomes.
 These regularities were interpreted in the framework of a solenoidal model of chromosomes (Fig. 1).